Infertility FAQs

 Low sperm count generally is not a problem because we use the ICSI procedure.
 The quality of the sperm is the most important thing.
 If you suspect that there could be underlying sperm problems then you should have it tested before commencing treatment.

-Yes, you can use your own egg donor however the donor will need to have all the normal fertility blood tests and scans to see if he has enough eggs for the treatment.
-You will also need to synchronize your periods.
-The results will need to be sent to Dr. Amaro to advise where it is possible or not.
+Yes, you can use your own egg donor.
+However, the donor will need to undergo all the standard fertility blood tests and scans to ensure there are enough eggs for the treatment.
+The doctor will inform you if your known potential donor is a suitable candidate for donation

 Better known as “the pregnancy hormone”, hCG is human chorionic gonadotropin.
 The body begins to produce hCG when an embryo begins to implant in the uterus.
 The beta hCG blood test should be carried out on day 12 after your embryo transfer.
 The beta hCG test will give you a quantitative report i.e. it will report the level of hCG hormone that is present which can give a good indication of how many embryos have implanted.
 If the first beta hCG test is positive you should repeat the test in 2 to 3 days.
 The goal is to have the level of hCG double every 3 days.
 If it does another beta test should be carried out in another 2-3 days time.
 If all three betas indicate a healthy pregnancy, then a vaginal ultrasound will be scheduled between the 6 to 8 week mark of the pregnancy.
 At that time, your doctor will be looking for a heartbeat and a gestational sac to confirm the pregnancy.

-PGD is an abbreviation for pre-implantation genetic diagnosis.
-It involves removing a single cell from an embryo, usually on the third day after fertilization, to determine if the cell or embryo is genetically normal or if the chromosomes are balanced.
-It can also be used to test for specific genetic mutations if planned in advance.
-There are numerous pros and cons to this procedure and an in-depth discussion with our fertility doctors to see if PGD is appropriate for you.
+PGD stands for Pre-Implantation Genetic Diagnosis, also known as PGT.
+It involves removing cells from an embryo (embryo biopsy) at the blastocyst stage to determine if the embryo is genetically normal and if the chromosomes are balanced.
+PGD can also be used to test for specific genetic mutations, if planned in advance.
+There are various pros and cons to this procedure, so it is important to have an in-depth discussion with our fertility doctors and the laboratory director to determine if PGD is appropriate for you.